State Armed Police Forces: Jharkhand Armed Police

 Jharkhand Armed Police was created to counter Naxalism in the state led by IPS officer on deputation.

 Karnataka State Reserve Police

-In Karnataka, the state armed police of wing of Karnataka Police trace their origins to the erstwhile Mysore State Imperial Service lead by CAPF officers on deputation.
+In Karnataka, the state armed police of wing of Karnataka Police trace their origins to the erstwhile Mysore State Imperial Service led by CAPF officers on deputation.

 The armed police of Karnataka are led by CAPFs officer on deputation: